Featured Construction Management Programs

 For admission to the program, applicants will need to have a four-year bachelor’s degree in engineering or sciences, preferably from an ABET-accredited institution or equivalent, a cumulative undergraduate grade point average of 3.0, a completed application, official transcripts from all colleges or universities attended, two letters of recommendation, a current resume, and TOEFL scores for international students.
 Relevant professional work experience is strongly recommended.

-Made up of 45 credits, the program includes courses such as leading and managing technical workers; analysis and decision methods for technical managers; design thinking for engineering communications; meeting engineering leadership challenges; and engineering project management.
+Made up of 45 credits, the program includes courses such as leading and managing technical workers; analysis and decision methods for technical managers; design thinking for engineering communications; human relations and organizational behavior; and engineering project management.

 Graduates will be prepared to take up roles such as architectural and engineering managers, automation engineers, chemical processes engineers, computer systems analysts, and logistics managers.